The Pros & Cons of TAMUK Rabbits: Are They Right for Your Homestead?

 ❌ Con #4: You Might Get Addicted

 I’m not saying it’s a problem, but once you start raising TAMUK rabbits, it’s hard to stop.
-You tell yourself you’ll just raise a trio… then suddenly you’re building a bigger hutch, tracking growth charts like a scientist, and naming every kit like they’re royalty.
+You tell yourself you’ll just raise a trio… then suddenly you’re building bigger hutches, tracking growth charts like a scientist, and naming every kit like they’re royalty.
 Next thing you know, your neighbors are calling you the “Rabbit Whisperer of San Augustine.”

 Final Thoughts: Are TAMUKs Right for You?

 So, is the TAMUK rabbit right for your homestead?
-Well, if you’re looking for a heat-hardy, fast-growing, low-maintenance meat breed that does well in Texas and doesn’t mind the occasional selfie—then yes.
+Well, if you’re looking for a heat-hardy, fast-growing, low-maintenance meat rabbit that does well in Texas and doesn’t mind the occasional selfie—then yes.
 Just be prepared to put in a little work up front to find good stock and set up a solid breeding system.

 And if you’re in East Texas (or beyond) and looking to buy baby rabbits, swing by Cackle Berry Farm.
 We’ve got the kind of TAMUK lines that make rabbit stew and Sunday supper dreams come true.